uncomplicate/neanderthal/articles/tutorial_opencl.md

 default setting, which we'll do here because we do not need all the ClojureCL knobs for the beginning.

-So, we will wrap all code we work with into `with-default` and `with-default-engine`.
+First, we will wrap all code we work with into `with-default` and `with-default-engine`.
 Our code will then be executed on the first available device on the first available OpenCL platform.
 On my machine, that would activate the fastest GPU (the first of the three Radeons I have) using the AMD's OpenCL drivers.
 Your setup would probably